geoffswc/OpenAI-Whisper-Transcription/README.md

 #### tobacco_wbr62a00.mp4

-Note - at 26.5mb, the sample video file is slightly too large to be stored on github.
-You can download this video at: https://archive.org/download/tobacco_wbr62a00/tobacco_wbr62a00.mp4

-You can also download this file by running the workbook: Whisper-On-Video-Remote-URI.ipynb

-The sample video file, tobacco_wbr62a00.mp4, is a youth anti-smoking produced by Philip Morris in 2000.
+The sample video file, tobacco_wbr62a00.mp4, is a collection of youth anti-smoking ads produced by Philip Morris in 2000.
 It is hosted on the Internet Archives and is part of the Industry Documents Library, a large collection of files from industries that have affected public health.
-The file is about four minutes long and contains logos, embedded text, gestures, and speech.
+The file is about four minutes long and contains  logos, embedded text, gestures, and speech that may be of interest to researchers.
 This repository will only consider the speech-to-text extraction.

+Note - at 26.5mb, the sample video file is slightly too large to be uploaded to github through the Web UI (there are other ways to upload a larger file, but I'd rather keep the download size for this repo small).

+To get the sample document,you can download the mp4 video from the tobacco archives at: https://archive.org/download/tobacco_wbr62a00/tobacco_wbr62a00.mp4

+You can also download this file by running the workbook: Whisper-On-Video-Remote-URI.ipynb

 For more information on this specific file, please see the Tobbaco Archives page at: https://archive.org/details/tobacco_wbr62a00

-Note: If you're interested in embedded text, logos, and other visual information in addition to speech-to-text, you may be interested in Google VideoIntelligence API.
+Note: If you're interested in transcribing embedded text, logos, and other visual information in addition to speech-to-text, you may be interested in Google VideoIntelligence API.
 For more information, see:

 https://github.com/geoffswc/IDLPublicDatasets/blob/main/Parse-VideoIntelligence-JSON-Demo.ipynb